verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

    The `hello-world-binding` portion of the pod names are from the binding's `metadata.name` value.

-   The monitoring infrastructure comprises several components.
+   The monitoring infrastructure comprises several components:
    * `vmi-hello-world-binding-api` Internal API for configuring monitoring
    * `vmi-hello-world-binding-es` - Elasticsearch for log collection
    * `vmi-hello-world-binding-kibana` - Kibana for log visualization